bgrissin/K8S-Cassandra/cassandra-local/README.md

     cqlsh> CREATE TABLE raw_weather_data (wsid text, year int, month int, day int, hour int, temperature double,dewpoint double,pressure double,wind_direction double, wind_speed double, sky_condition text,sky_condition_text text,one_hour_precip double,six_hour_precip double,twenty_four_hour_precip double, PRIMARY KEY ((wsid), year, month, day, hour)) WITH CLUSTERING ORDER BY (year DESC, month DESC, day DESC, hour DESC);

 Begin the data load process.
-Depending on the size of your data file, this can be quite lengthy.
+This will take some time depending how large you made you data file.
 Once your loader completes you should receive some details about the load process and statistics.

     cqlsh> COPY raw_weather_data (wsid, year, month, day, hour, temperature, dewpoint, pressure, wind_direction, wind_speed, sky_condition, one_hour_precip, six_hour_precip,twenty_four_hour_precip) FROM 'raw_weather_data.csv' WITH MAXINSERTERRORS = -1;

 At this point you should be successfully loading data into cassandra and capturing some performance metrics while the data loader was taking place.
-Rather than stop the iostat monitor and the loader, capture the current time and then continue on to the next steps below that monitors IOPS during a forced failover scenario.
+Rather than stop the iostat monitor and the loader, capture the current time and date on each node and then continue on to the next steps create a forced failover scenario.

 SSH to the K8S master node, and su to the user created for running kubectl.
-Using the commands provided below, check for the status of your cassandra PODs and your K8S nodes.
-Using these two commands will tell you what cassandra pods are running on which nodes.
-Cassandra1 is the master node, and cassandra2 and 3 are the nodes that are workers are are running two replicas of Cassandra statefulsets.
-Also the cassandra service on node cassandra2 was used as the cqlsh client to load data into cassandra, and is still actively is running the loader, so keep this POD active and running.
+First check the status of your cassandra PODs.
+You should see running cassandra PODs on nodes cassandra2 and cassandra3.
+Cassandra1 is the master node. and was untainted during our K8S cluster creation lab, however the default schedule should have placed the inital cassandra replicas (2) on nodes not designated as master first.
+Also the cassandra POD running on node cassandra2 was used in previous steps above as the cqlsh client to load data into cassandra, and is still actively is running the loader, so keep this POD active and running.

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ kubectl get pods -o wide
     NAME          READY     STATUS    RESTARTS   AGE       IP               NODE cassandra-0   1/1       Running   0          2h        10.244.1.55    cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

-    joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ kubectl get nodes

-The following steps force a controlled fail over that will reschedule a running cassandra POD as a replica to a node that is not being used.
-In this case that node is cassandra3 and the POD name is cassandra-0.
+The following steps force a controlled fail over that will reschedule a failed cassandra POD to a node that is not being used.
+In this case we are going to fail the cassandra POD on the node cassandra3 and the POD name is cassandra-0.
 To force this POD to another available node within the K8S cluster, first cordon off cassandra3 from receiving any workloads.
-Next delete POD cassandra-0, which in effect is the failure.
-When setting up the K8S cluster earlier, we untainted our master node, cassandra1, thus allowing for the master to accept schedule requests to run workloads.
 What you should see is the casssandra POD eventually rescheduling the POD cassandra-0 to run on the node cassandra1.
 Cassandra2 which also has a cassandra statefulset POD named cassandra-1, but that is where data is being loaded using the cqlsh client and want to keep that running.

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-local$ kubectl cordon cassandra3